Transformers for Modeling Physical Systems: Introduction

-Standard deep neural network architectures such as auto-regressive, recurrent and LSTM based models have been largely demonstrated to be effective at modeling various physical dynamics~\citep{mo2019deep, geneva2020modeling, tang2020deep, maulik2020recurrent}.
-However, the current literature is focused on systems of limited complexity and domain size.
-Thus much work is needed to scale such deep learning models to larger physical systems that are of scientific and industrial interest.
-This work deviates from this pre-existing literature by investigating the use of transformers for the prediction of physical systems, relying entirely on self-attention to model dynamics.
-In the recent work of~\cite{shalova2020tensorized}, transformers were tested to predict several low dimensional dynamical ODEs.
-However, this was entirely focused on learning a single ODE solution and the methods proposed constrained the model to predict low-dimensional systems.
-Here, there is no such dimensionality limitation and we will demonstrate our model on high-dimensional PDE problems that far surpass the complexity of this past work.
-To the authors best knowledge, this is the first work to explore transformer NLP architectures for the prediction of physical systems.
+Standard deep neural network architectures such as auto-regressive~\citep{mo2019deep, geneva2020modeling}, residual/Euler~\citep{gonzalez1998identification, sanchezgonzalez2020learning}, recurrent and LSTM based models~\citep{mo2019deep, tang2020deep, maulik2020recurrent, geneva2020multi} have been largely demonstrated to be effective at modeling various physical dynamics.
+Such models generally rely on the most recent time-steps to provide complete information on the current and past state of the system's evolution.
+Approaches that meld numerical time--integration methods with neural networks have also proven to be fairly successful, e.g.~\cite{wang1998runge, zhu2018convolutional, wessels2020neural}, but have a fixed temporal window from which information is provided.
+Present machine learning models lack generalizable time cognizant capabilities to predict multi-time-scale phenomena present in systems including turbulent fluid flow, multi-scale materials modeling, molecular dynamics, chemical processes, etc. Much work is needed to scale such deep learning models to complex physical systems that are of scientific and industrial interest.
+This work deviates from this pre-existing literature by investigating the use of transformers for the prediction of physical systems, relying entirely on self-attention to surrogate model dynamics.
+In the recent work of~\cite{shalova2020tensorized}, such self-attention models were tested to learn single solutions of several low-dimensional ordinary differential equations.